CarDGee/systemd-boot-manager/README.md

-# systemd-boot Manager for CachyOS
+# systemd-boot Manager for Arch Linux

-This projects attempts to add automation for users of systemd-boot with CachyOS.
+This projects attempts to add automation for users of systemd-boot with Arch.
 It has 3 components.

 ##### 1. A shell script which provides the following functionality
   * Installs and configures systemd-boot